heykinchan/inkball/README.md

 # Ink Ball Game

-Ink Ball is a puzzle arcade-style game built using **Java** and the **Processing** graphics library.
-The player guides coloured balls into matching holes by placing walls and deflectors to control their movement.
+A Java-based arcade puzzle game developed using the **Processing** graphics library and managed by **Gradle**.
+This project was developed as part of the INFO1113 / COMP9003 assignment at the University of Sydney.

-## 🧠 Game Concept
+## 🎮 Game Objective

-- The player interacts with a 2D grid board.
-- Balls spawn from entry points and must be guided into holes of matching colours.
-- The game progresses through levels, each defined in a text file.
-- Sprites and configuration data are used to render and control game logic.
+Direct coloured balls into matching holes using strategically drawn lines.
+Correct matches increase the score, while mismatches result in penalties.
+Win the game by successfully capturing all balls before time runs out.

 ---